-- A) Confined spaces pose special dangers because their internal configurations may hamper efforts to protect entrants from serious hazards such as toxic, explosive and/or asphyxiating atmospheres. - B) A Confined Space is any space that: - i) Is large enough and so configured that an employee can bodily enter and perform assigned work; - ii) Has limited or restricted means for entry or exit (example: tanks, hoppers, storage bins, vaults, pits.); and - iii) Is not designed for continuous human occupancy. - C) A Permit Required Confined Space (or Permit Space) is a space that meets the criteria above and any of the criteria below: - i) The space currently contains or has the potential to contain a hazardous atmosphere; - ii) Contains a material that has the potential for engulfing an entrant; - iii) Has an internal configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls or by a floor which slopes downward and tapers to a smaller cross-section; or - iv) Contains any other recognized serious health hazard. - D) A trained supervisor designated by the department, shall complete a confined space preentry checklist, (these forms may be copied), prior to filling out a confined space entry permit, (these forms may be copied). - i) This permit shall be completed, numbered, and posted at the job site prior to entry of the confined space by any employees, and shall remain posted until the work is complete.
-Copies of the pre-entry checklist and confined space entry permit shall be forwarded for record filing as per department policy.
+- A) Confined spaces pose special dangers because their internal configurations may hamper efforts to protect entrants from serious hazards such as toxic, explosive and/or asphyxiating atmospheres.
+Safety Coordinators will evaluate spaces to determine if they meet the definition of a Confined Space and if they are Permit Required utilizing the Confined Space Evaluation Form. - B) A Confined Space is any space that: - i) Is large enough and so configured that an employee can bodily enter and perform assigned work; - ii) Has limited or restricted means for entry or exit (example: tanks, hoppers, storage bins, vaults, pits.); and - iii) Is not designed for continuous human occupancy. - C) A Permit Required Confined Space (or Permit Space) is a space that meets the criteria above and any of the criteria below: - i) The space currently contains or has the potential to contain a hazardous atmosphere; - ii) Contains a material that has the potential for engulfing an entrant; - iii) Has an internal configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls or by a floor which slopes downward and tapers to a smaller cross-section; or - iv) Contains any other recognized serious health hazard. - D) A trained supervisor designated by the department, shall ensure no new hazards have been introduced into the confined space.
+Prior to entering a permit required confined space, the supervisor must complete a Confined Space Entry Permit. - i) This permit shall be completed, numbered, and posted at the job site prior to entry of the confined space by any employees, and shall remain posted until the work is complete.
+Copies of the confined space entry permit shall be forwarded for record filing as per department policy.